rb81/docuchat/README.md

 3. Start chatting!
 Ask questions about your documents, and DocuChat will provide answers with relevant citations.

+4. Type `/source` to switch the source folder anytime (must be configured in the `config.py` file).

-4. Type `/quit` to exit the application and save your conversation transcript.
+5. Type `/quit` to exit the application and save your conversation transcript.

 ## License